 8 "The open observability platform". https://grafana.com/.
 Accessed Dec.
-9, 2020

-"mdtmFTP and Its Evaluation on ESNET SDN Testbed"9 subsection 3.3 c.
-In such scenarios, data is always moved among institutional storage (possible cross institutions), but a movement is initiated by end users.
+9, 2020 moved among institutional storage (possible cross institutions), but a movement is initiated by end users.
 This is a case where a Data Transfer Portal (DTP) approach is an excellent fit.
 A DTP typically is designed and implemented as a Web portal application.
 It front-ends both the employed data mover tools and the involved storage services.
 It is an application of the Fundamental Theorem of Software Engineering10, mainly covering the following: